wp-plugins/dovetail/readme.txt

 == Frequently Asked Questions ==

+= I want to theme the login pages.
+How do I do that? =

+Install ["Theme My Login"](http://wordpress.org/plugins/theme-my-login/).
+It's a great little plugin that does just that and it works very well with Dovetail.

+= Great.
+I'd love to have a customised signup form too. =

+We use [Gravity Forms](http://www.gravityforms.com/) with the [User Registration](http://www.gravityforms.com/add-ons/user-registration/) add on.
+Yes, it's paid for, but it's worth it if you want a great website!

+If you're not wild about parting with your cash then Dovetail should work nicely with any other plugin which lets you theme the Wordpress user signup process.

 == Screenshots ==

 1. The dashboard lets you know how many members are on board